This practice note includes detailed advice on:

 - office manuals

-- document control systems to ensure only the most up to date versions are in use
+- document control systems to ensure that only the most up to date versions are in use.

 6 SRA's focus

 The SRA will target areas which they believe put their regulatory objectives at risk.
 This means the focus will change over time.
 You may wish to consider checking the SRA's website on a regular basis to see how their focus is shifting.
-Along with the new overarching interest in business and risk management perennial areas of interest include:
+Each year the SRA publishes its Risk Outlook.
+Along with the new overarching interest in business and risk management, perennial areas of interest include:

 - client engagement process